ainthek/elite-trainers/README.sh.md

 # TL;DR

 - Yes, buy, they will work for reasonable money.
 - Trouble free ?
-Yes
+NO

 ...
 If you are not and IT geek or not in multi-riders, multi-trainers, multi-iphones, multi-sensors and no windows situation as me (but I'm probably crazy in this, right ?).